 More information about the procedure can be found in the Rules of Procedure of the Dispute Advisory Committee.
+If requested, a copy of the rules can be submitted by the Student Legal Protection Desk.

 1.3.
 The Examination Appeal Board (Article 7.60 Higher Education and Research Act)